Last Updated on 5th March 2025

 This is an interesting and useful case for lenders as since 2002, lenders have had to be careful how they set up their loan facilities to ensure that any subsequent shortfall of security is not expunged by the redeeming of their loan.
 For valuers, it is not so good and they are going to have to take care to add caveats to their valuations if their valuations are to be used to redeem existing loans.
 Personally, I find the decision to be a logical conclusion.
 A valuer is being asked to provide their expertise in determining the level of security a property can provide and cannot see how or why the purpose of the valuation should affect the valuer’s conclusions.

-For FREE initial guidance on bringing a claim against a valuer for compensation for professional negligence call us on 0333 888 0403 or email us your details.
+For FREE initial guidance on bringing a negligent negligent valuation compensation claim for professional negligence and details of No Win, No Fee funding, call us on 0333 888 0403 or email us your details.